stackforge/tripleo-ansible/Troubleshooting.rst

     * Update automatically aborts.

+  * *WARNING*:

+    * The command `/etc/init.d/mysql bootstrap-pxc` which is mentioned below should only ever be executed when an entire MySQL cluster is down, and then only on the last node to have been shut down.
+Running this command on multiple nodes will cause the MySQL cluster to enter a split brain scenario effectively breaking the cluster which will result in unpredictable behavior.

   * Solution:

     * Use `nova list` to determine the IP of the congtrollerMgmt node, then ssh into it::